mike-coutinho/Libft/README.md

 > Functions like `strlcpy`, `strlcat`, and `bzero` may require `<bsd/string.h>` and compile with `-lbsd` flag.

 ## Part 2 - Additional Functions
+This part implements functions not present in libc or available in a different form.

 | Function | Prototype | Description |
 |----------|-----------|-------------|